 Use sites like mine to find new and interesting recipes.
 Ask your friends who are plant-based for help.
 If you don’t have any friends who are plant-based, find some support online.
 There are forums and Facebook groups dedicated to the topic where you are sure to find like-minded people.

 Another thing to keep in mind is to be prepared for setbacks.
 No one is perfect, and if you have an off-day or even an off-week, don’t be hard on yourself.
 Be kind to yourself, regroup, and begin again.
 If you find that going plant-based all at once is overwhelming, start slow.
 Begin with one or two days a week, and add another day gradually over time.

 6. THIS DIET IS TOO EXPENSIVE

 Still don’t believe that a person can go plant-based and save money on a whole food plant-based diet?
 Check out my article, “How to Save Monday on a Plant-Based Vegan Diet.”
-Or this article from Forks Over Knives where a woman did it on just $5 a day!
+Or this article from Forks Over Knives about a woman who ate on just $5 a day!

 7. VEGETABLES ARE BORING

 As a veggie-lover, this seems like a pretty funny argument to me.
 As I prepare and enjoy my meals, I’m often left in awe of how delicious something that nature grew can be.
 If you need a little convincing, I suggest heading to the supermarket and picking out the veggies that you’d NEVER think to buy.
 Then come home and do some recipe searching online.
 I’m willing to bet that you can find something that will help you change your perception, even on things like Brussels sprouts and turnips.

 Another great way to challenge this assumption is to examine all the many ways you can prepare one veggie.
 For example, I’ve got 3 pages of recipes that appear when you search for broccoli!

 8. I CAN’T CHANGE.
 YOU CAN’T TEACH AN OLD DOG NEW TRICKS